How to Dress for Your Body Shape

 Identify Your Shape Category

-Compare your three measurements to determine which of the five shapes you fall into.
-Remember that most people are not a perfect match for any single category.
-You might be a blend of two shapes, which is completely normal.
-Focus on the shape that most closely matches your proportions.
+Compare your three measurements against the guidelines above.
+Remember, most people are not a perfect match for any single category.
+You might be a blend of two shapes.
+That is fine.
+Focus on the one that fits closest.

 3